-My blacksmiths make only professional-grade tools for craftsmen that value ease of sharpening and cutting performance above corporate profits.
+Our blacksmiths make only professional-grade tools for craftsmen that value ease of sharpening and cutting performance above corporate profits.
 They charge more for plain high-carbon steel blades than for high-alloy steel products because labor and reject costs are higher.
 So if a manufacturer brags about the excellence of the high-alloy steels they are using rest assured increased profits are their motivation, not improved cutting performance.
 Caveat emptor baby.

 The best plane and chisel blades are made from plain, high-purity, high-carbon steel.
-In Japan, the very best such steel is made by Hitachi Metals mostly using Swedish pig iron and carefully tested industrial scrap (vs used used rebar and car bumpers), and is designated Shirogami (White-label) No. 1.
+In Japan, the very best such steel is made by Hitachi Metals mostly using Swedish pig iron and carefully tested industrial scrap (vs used rebar and bent car bumpers), and is designated Shirogami (White-label) No. 1.
 They also make a steel designated Shirogami No.2 containing less carbon.
 Another excellent steel for plane and chisel blades is designated Aogami (Blue-label) No.1 and No. 2.

 If worked expertly, either of these steels consistently produce the highest quality “fine-grained” steel blades.